MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer.md

 ![Bot Framework Composer Project Initial View](media/ComposerUI_Open_initialView.png)

 >[!NOTE]
 > In some cases, Power Virtual Agents might be unable to launch Composer automatically.
-However, you can always launch it manually from your browser.
-Use the **Copy Link** feature to copy the link to the Composer and paste it as the URL in your web browser.
+However, you can launch it manually from your browser by selecting **Copy Link** to copy and paste the link to the Composer in your web browser.

 ## Guidelines for creating bot content for Power Virtual Agents in Composer
 When opened from a Power Virtual Agents bot, Composer launches a **Composer project** on your PC and loads your bot content into it.

 The **main (root) dialog** in your **Composer project** is the same as the project name you gave it.
 It corresponds to your Power Virtual Agents bot content.
-In this example below, your **main (root) dialog** is **Contoso-Meal-Delivery-Service**:
+In this example, your **main (root) dialog** is **Contoso-Meal-Delivery-Service**:
 ![Bot Framework Composer main (root) dialog](media/Composer_Guidelines/Gd_mainDialog_initial.png)

 There are few key guidelines to follow when using Composer to create your bot content for Power Virtual Agents.

 - The Power Virtual Agents topics from your bot will be displayed in Composer.
-You can't edit these Power Virtual Agents topics in Composer; clicking on them will open these topics in Power Virtual Agents for editing.
+You can't edit these Power Virtual Agents topics in Composer; selecting them will open these topics in Power Virtual Agents for editing.
 ![Bot Framework Composer - Power Virtual Agents topics](media/Composer_Guidelines/Gd_PVA_Topics.png)

-- You can call Power Virtual Agents topics in Composer by using **Begin a PVA Topic** action.
+- You can call Power Virtual Agents topics in Composer by using the **Begin a PVA Topic** action.

 ![Bot Framework Composer - call Power Virtual Agents topics](media/Composer_Guidelines/Gd_call_PVA_Topic.png)